Kyriosity/read-write/README+/software/docu/README+/code-comments.md

 ## ❗Breaking exclusion &mdash; Nota bene

 Some members require clarification, e.g. _natural number_ **may** include zero.
 A name may specify it (`IsNaturalNonzero` / `IsNaturalOrZero`).
-This can't be a solution for cases such as `RemovePunctiation()`: what symbols exactly, shall include `«»»` (guillemets), is `_` punctuation, ...?
+This can't be a solution for cases such as `RemovePunctiation()`: what symbols exactly shall include `«»»` (guillemets), is `_` punctuation, ...?

-Tests shall fragment distinctions but are not comfy for hints and unavailable through API, services, or, generally speaking, interfaces.
+Tests shall fragment distinctions but are not comfortable for hints and unavailable through API, services, or, generally speaking, interfaces.

 > **The comment docu can be necessary to appear as a hint.**